WayfaringBloke/dnd/writing/pub/World.md

 Built of sheet metal, temporary antigravity generators, and broken dreams.
 Rusting constantly.

 ### Industrial District
 Where all Sallowdia's production is concentrated (to make it easier to control).
 Due to zoning laws and planning nightmares it is a gigantic looming tower of factories built on factories.
+Strong "union" control, cult of Osha enforces safety guidelines

 ### Old Town
 From before the Cobalt deposits were discovered, the old town still shows a simpler time of wooden houses painted in bright colors.